gitfrosh/100-days-of-code/r1-log.md

 ### R1D36
 R1D36 #100DaysOfCode: Unfortunately, only minimal coding today: Read about @svelte and set up the sapper example app: https://github.com/sveltejs/sapper-template.
 Tomorrow I'll keep working on it.

+### R1D37
+R1D37 #100DaysOfCode: I started a fun project with @svelte today, played around with some open APIs and even tried out some #python web scraping.
+Will deploy tomorrow :)